 For riders thinking bigger, a two-week Alps itinerary combining Switzerland with the Italian Dolomite is one of our most requested multi-country options.

-• Intermediate riders — the Lucerne tour and lake routes deliver serious scenery with manageable daily climbing.
-Switzerland's immaculate roads and reliable signposting make self-guided riding here more straightforward than almost anywhere in the Alps.
+• Intermediate riders — serious scenery with manageable daily climbing.
+Immaculate roads and reliable signposting.

-• Experienced road cyclists — the Alpine crossing and pass routes are among the finest in Europe.
-The Gotthard, Furka, Susten and Grimsel are genuinely world-class climbs that reward the training investment entirely.
+• Experienced cyclists — the Gotthard, Furka, Susten and Grimsel are world-class climbs that fully reward the training investment.

 The question isn't whether Switzerland suits you — it's which version does.